Jefferson County, Kentucky: Politics

+Like most urban counties nationwide, Jefferson County is currently a Democratic stronghold.

 Jefferson County has voted for the Democratic candidate in every presidential election since 1992.
 In the 2019 gubernatorial election, it voted for Democrat Andy Beshear by a higher percentage than any other county in Kentucky, giving him 67% of the vote.

+The county voted "No" on 2022 Kentucky Amendment 2, an anti-abortion ballot measure, by 71% to 29%, outpacing its support of Joe Biden during the 2020 presidential election.

+Elected officials

 Education

 The public school districts for the county are: Jefferson County School District (JCPS) and Anchorage Independent School District.
 The Anchorage district only covers grades K-8; Anchorage district residents may attend JCPS or Oldham County Schools.

 Kentucky School for the Blind, a state-operated school, is in Louisville.